 A two-layer cake recipe usually makes 24 to 30 cupcakes, while a one-layer cake will make a smaller batch of 12 to 15 cupcakes.
 You can also reverse this idea and bake cakes from cupcake recipes.
 You don't have to change the oven temperature for cakes or cupcakes (no matter which way you convert the recipe, cakes and cupcakes will bake at the same temperature called for in the recipe), but you do need to change the baking time depending on which dessert you're making and the pan you use.

-When making cupcakes from a cake recipe, choose a butter-style cake recipe (a cake that starts with beating butter and sugar together).
-Some of our favorite recipes for cupcakes derive from these cake recipes:
+When making cupcakes from a cake recipe, choose a butter-style cake recipe (a cake that starts with beating together butter and sugar).
+Some of our favorite recipes for cupcakes come from these cake recipes: